vidaud/seta/seta-doc/docs/setup/deployment.md

 This command creates a docker image based on the Docker file called by default **docker-compose.yml** as the configuration file and **.env** as the environment file.

 ### Up
-it has to be where the containers are running
 After finishing the build, launch the command to start and run the services:

 First the service to initialise the Elasticsearch :